Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Proofs of Theorems and

-Although not strictly needed in our proof, Lemma \ref{lem:dense} can be strengthened to the following density for pairs of fixed points. \begin{lemma} Suppose $G \subset \HomeoZ$ is a nonabelian group acting minimally with the property that every nontrivial element with fixed points is hyperbolic-like.
+Although not strictly needed in our proof, Lemma \ref{lem:dense} can be strengthened to the following density for pairs of fixed points. \begin{lemma} Suppose $G \subset \HomeoZ$ is a nonabelian group whose action on $\bR$ is minimal and hyperbolic-like.
 Given $x, y \in [0,1)$, and $\epsilon >0$, there exists a hyperbolic-like element $g \in G$ with fixed points satisfying $|g_- - x| < \epsilon$ and $|g_+ - y| < \epsilon$. \end{lemma}

 \begin{proof} Let $x, y \in [0,1)$, and $\epsilon >0$ be given.
 Without loss of generality, assume $x < y$ and assume that $\epsilon$ is small enough so that the $\epsilon$-neighborhoods of $x$ and $y$ and all of their integer translates are pairwise disjoint.
 By lemma \ref{lem:dense} we may find hyperbolic-like elements $a$ and $b$ with fixed points in the $\epsilon/2$-neighborhoods of $x$ and $y$ respectively.
 Replacing $a$ or $b$ with their inverses if needed, we can assume these fixed points are ordered